python/cpython/Doc/library/functools.rst

         >>> factorial(12)      # makes two new recursive calls, the other 10 are cached
         479001600

-   The cache is threadsafe so the wrapped function can be used in multiple threads.
+   The cache is threadsafe so that the wrapped function can be used in multiple threads.
+This means that the underlying data structure will remain coherent during concurrent updates.

+   It is possible for the wrapped function to be called more than once if another thread makes an additional call before the initial call has been completed and cached.

    .. versionadded:: 3.9